, , ,

 Planter Boxes Attached to sidewall

-Planter boxes, pictured above, should be waterproofed.
-Included in the building design plan.
+Waterproof Planter boxes, like pictured above.
+Include Waterproofing in the building design plan.
 Planter boxes are often added as an afterthought creating some headaches for the waterproofing contractor.
 One builder I worked with at one time had in fact rendered the external walls.
 Then someone decided that would look more upmarket if a fountain was put on the wall.
 So they just bricked up to the wall, rendered it, and partially installed the plumbing.
 Then asked the waterproofer to make it waterproof.

 No problem right?